Structuremerz kley partner ZT GmbH

 Construction Site Area980 m2

-From the architect.
+Text description provided by the architects.
 The intercultural education center is located in an attractive urban location not far from the historical district of Tübingen.
 The direct proximity to the riverside as well as the view of the castle are characteristic of the particular situation of the property.
 Inspired by the pavilion structure of the surrounding existing buildings, an ensemble of two differently sized buildings emerged: the two-storey primary school and the smaller, one-storey children‘s home.
 Both houses were designed on a square floor plan with a pyramid roof and are connected via a common, covered entrance area.

 The two pavilion-like solitaires create a high permeability in the outer space due to their open arrangement.
 The result is a “school landscape” through which the important paths and perspectives are preserved as far as possible.
 Due to the location and topography of the property, the striking roof surfaces can be experienced as a fifth façade.
 Splitting the entire cubature into two smaller buildings creates a child-friendly scale that supports the desired clear orientation.